zenonux/vscode-tinypng/README.md

 ### Compression of folders

-As an addition to compress single files you can also compress all images inside a complete folder — including subfolders — aswell!
+Compress all images inside a complete folder. — including subfolders —